How to Answer A02 Questions in A-Level and GCSE Psychology (Without Losing Easy Marks)

 Learn 3–5 related words together.

-For example, if your topic is work:
+For example, if your topic is biopsychology:

 These words naturally belong together, so your brain links them.